-AutoDecoder $C(const\ char src_file_name,\ const\ char tgt_file_name);$ creates an instance C which uses file-streams for input and output.
+AutoDecoder $C(const char src_file_name, const char tgt_file_name);$ creates an instance C which uses file-streams for input and output.

-void C.decode() decodes the source stream and writes the output to the target stream.

-uint32 $C.decode_memory_chunk(const char in_buf, uint32 in_len, char out_buf, uint32 out_len)$ decodes the memory chunk starting at in_buf with size in_len into the buffer starting at out_buf with size out_len.
-The function returns actual length of the encoded chunk which may be smaller than out_len.
+void C.decode() decodes the source stream and writes the output to the target stream. streambuf $C.get_src_stream()$ returns the current source stream. uint32 C.decode_memory_chu unk(const char in_buf, uint32 in_len, char out_buf, decodes the memory chunk starting at in_buf with size in_len into the buffer starting at out_buf with size out_len .
+The function returns actual length of the encoded chunk which may be smaller than out_len .
 If the output buffer is too small for the decoded data the failure flag will be set (see below).